200- Hour Teacher Training

 She teaches to inspire others to experience yoga within all aspects of ourselves, creating a sense of wholeness among our hearts, bodies, minds and spirits.
 This sense of wholeness or oneness also dissolves our sense of separation from others.
 She encourages students to go inward; nourishing themselves, deepening their intuition and honoring the divine within.

 Jodi holds a Bachelor’s Degree in Liberal Arts and a Master’s Degree in Nonprofit Leadership.
-Her yoga training includes completing the Ananda Yoga YTT, Seattle Holistic Center’s Pre-and Postnatal YTT, Brahmani Yoga’s Advanced YTT, Baron Baptiste’s Level I and II Power Vinyasa YTT, as well as trainings with Seane Corn and Shiva Rae.
-She has also completed the Silver Age YTT to teach yoga to seniors, as well as Judith Lasater’s Relax and Renew ® Training.
+Her yoga training includes completing the Ananda Yoga YTT, Colette Crawford’s Pre-and Postnatal YTT, Brahmani Yoga’s Advanced YTT, Baron Baptiste’s Level I and II Power Vinyasa YTT, as well as numerous trainings with teachers such as Seane Corn, Shiva Rae, Gary Kraftsow, Shari Friedrichson, Nikki Myers and Hala Khouri.
+She has also completed the Silver Age YTT to teach yoga to seniors, as well as Judith Lasater’s Relax and Renew ® Restorative Yoga Teacher Training.
 Additionally, Jodi has been a faculty member on the Brahmani Yoga YTT in India, Shakti Spirit YTT, in India and Bali.
-She is a current faculty member of Spirit Yoga’s YTT in Japan and Be Luminous Yoga in Seattle, teaching modules in Prenatal Yoga, Ayurveda and Restorative Yoga.
+She is a current faculty member of Spirit Yoga’s YTT in Japan, Be Luminous Yoga in Seattle, and Shakti Yoga in Ballard teaching modules in Prenatal Yoga, Ayurveda, Yoga Philosophy and Restorative & Yin Yoga.

 Jodi is grateful to the teachers who have inspired her most over the years: Gyandev McCord, Lisa Black, Baron Baptiste, Julie Martin, Emil Wendel, John Weddepohl, Katerina Wen and Judith Lasater.